 Backpacking the Uintas, Day 3: Wilder Lake to Highline Trailhead

 It was the last day of our little trek.
 After a night of little sleep and lots of Kovas’ snoring, we all woke up at the buttcrack of dawn to pack up.
 I was psyched.
 It was crappy diner food time.
 Day one had been an ordeal.
 Day two was less so.
 Day three was our shortest day.
-Nothing could go wrong on this day, right?
+Nothing could go wrong on this day where we were retracing our steps from Wilder Lake to the Highline Trailhead, right?

 The group planned on retracing our steps back uphill.
 Up from the lake basin to the Highline trail, and then up from the Highline trail to the trailhead and parking lot.
 It was pretty simple.
 We’d hiked everything on the way in, and then some when Rozanne and I missed the turn off.

 One by one, we all hit the trail.
 I played leapfrog with most of the crew, stopping at Scuddard Lake to take in the beautiful reflections.
 Then I passed most of the crew on the way out except for Jes, who was waiting patiently at the trailhead.

 We’d taken two cars in.
 She and I readied our things, emptied our garbage.
 There was no sign of Rozanne, Jeff or Kovas.
 We estimated that they were still a good distance behind us.
 We hastily scrawled a note on some paper saying we’d meet them at the diner in Kamas and then headed on out.
 We blew past the diner because it looked closed and blew past Park City too.
 About 20 minutes out from a Thai restaurant in Salt Lake City, we got a text message from the guys that asked if we had Rozanne.